ampify-io/duda-docs/docs/page_speed_test.md

 ### Traditional Speed tests can be inaccurate for AMP

-Web speed tests like <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">Page Speed Insights</a> are conducted in the same manner for all webpages, wether plain HTML or AMP.
+Web speed tests like <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">Page Speed Insights</a> are conducted in the same manner for all webpages, whether plain HTML or AMP.
 However AMP derives much of its speed from two factors, **none of which is taken into consideration** in plain speed tests:

 1. **AMP Cache**
     * **How it improves speed**: AMP pages are served by Google after being cached on Google's servers, optimized (images resize, prefetch hints, minify html and CSS, etc.), and distributed to Google’s Content-Delivery-Network (CDN).
 These measures significantly improve actual site speed.